thecountrox/dotfiles/README.md

 # dotfiles
 My dotfiles for anyone to use

+### If you are looking for my newer configs check the latest branch (top left corner)
 This dotfiles contains my dwm , dwmblock , dmenu and st configs.

-My dwm config is heavily based on the dracula color scheme which I adore

-all of the dwm related things are patched on TOP of distrotube's dwm build so features from his build will be seen here
+My dwm config is heavily based on the dracula color scheme which I adore all of the dwm related things are patched on TOP of distrotube's dwm build so features from his build will be seen here